grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 #### Credentials

 If Prometheus and Loki are running without authentication, then you scan skip this section.
 Metamonitoring supports multiple ways of authentication for metrics and logs.
-If you are using a secret (e.g. an API key) to authenticate with Prometheus or Loki, then you need to create a Kubernetes secret with that secret.
+If you are using a secret such as an API key to authenticate with Prometheus or Loki, then you need to create a Kubernetes secret with that secret.

 This is an example secret: